 Kristin Tips (2/1/2023)

 Commissioner Tips of San Antonio is the president, COO, and funeral director of Mission Park Funeral Chapels, Cemeteries and Crematories.
 She is a member of the International Cemetery, Cremation, Funeral Service Association, and the National Funeral Directors Association.
 Additionally, she is a member of the Texas Funeral Director Association and the Texas Cemeteries Association.
-Tips received a Bachelor of Arts in management from the University of the Incarnate Word and a degree in mortuary science from San Antonio College.
+Kristin received a Bachelor of Arts in Management from the University of the Incarnate Word and an Associates of Applied Science degree in Mortuary Science from San Antonio College.

 Look to the Commission Policies page to see policies enacted by Commissioners.